smithcommajoseph/rendr-cli/README.md

       -h, --help                       output usage information
       -V, --version                    output the version number
-      -u, --url <url>                  Set a url (only evaluated when generating a model) -i, --idAttribute <idAttribute>  Set an idAttribute (only evaluated when generating a model) -a, --apiHost <apiHost>          Set an apiHost (only evaluated when generating a model) --noTemplates                    Do not generate templates (only evaluated when generating a view)
+      -u, --url <url>                  Set a url (evaluated when generating a model or collection) -a, --apiHost <apiHost>          Set an apiHost (evaluated when generating a model or collection) -i, --idAttribute <idAttribute>  Set an idAttribute (evaluated when generating a model) --addCollection                  Will generate the corresponding collection (evaluated when generating a model --noTemplates                    Do not generate templates (evaluated when generating a view)

     Commands:

-       n, new <appName>                           Creates a new Rendr project g, generate <component> <name> [options]   Generate a model, view, controller, scaffold with <name>
+       n, new <appName>                               Creates a new Rendr project g, generate <component> <name> [options]       Generate a model/view/controller/scaffold with <name>
+       g, generate collection <modelName> [options]   Generate a collection with <modelName>

 ### Creating a Rendr App